code-lucidal58/learning_docker/part_0_docker_container_and_engine.md

 The command ```docker rm foo``` will remove the *foo* named container from host machine and free memory.
 This command will through an error if the container is running and an attempt to remove it is made.
 To stop a container, ```docker stop foo``` is executed.
+To forcefully remove a container, ```docker rm -f foo```.

+### Create, Start and Attach in one go.
+Docker command ```run``` is very powerful and is the combination of create, start and attach commands. ```docker run --name=bar -it ubuntu bash``` will directly open the console in the new container, where we can access its file systems.

+Docker uses Image Cache feature.
+Once an image is pulled and a container is created, the second time container creation using the same image is much faster.
+All cached images can be viewed by ```docker image ls```.
+This is very helpful when containers are to be created on a daily basis, using the same image.